Design-Based Causal Inference with Missing Outcomes: Missingness Mechanisms, Imputation-Assisted Randomization Tests, and Covariate Adjustment: Abstract

 \section{Abstract}

-Online supplementary materials (Appendices A--E) include technical proofs, additional theoretical results, additional details, additional simulation studies, and related discussions and remarks.
+Online supplementary materials (Appendices A--G) include technical proofs, additional theoretical results, additional details, additional simulation studies, and related discussions and remarks.
 Specifically, Appendix A includes detailed proofs of all the theorems stated in the main text.
 Appendix B presents additional simulation studies, including those on the covariate adjustment in design-based causal inference with missing outcomes based on the proposed framework.
 Appendix C gives more details on the simulation studies.
 Appendix D includes additional discussions and remarks.
 Appendix E contains more details about the real data application.
+Appendices F and G discuss how to extend our proposed approaches to causal inference with survival data (censored data).